sijmenw/udacity-disaster-response/README.md

 # Disaster Response Pipeline Project

+### This repository is made for the Udacity Data Scientist Nanodegree

+Implementated using pandas, sklearn, nltk, sqlalchemy and flask.

 ### Instructions:

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database